intel-analytics/ipex-llm/python/llm/example/GPU/LlamaIndex/README.md

             cd C:\Program Files\PostgreSQL\14\bin
         ```
         The exact path will vary depending on your PostgreSQL location.
-        *
+        * Then in PowerShell:
         ```bash
             .\psql -U postgres
         ```
         Input the password you set in the previous installation.
-If PowerShell shows "postgres=#", it indicates a successful connection.
+If PowerShell shows `postgres=#`, it indicates a successful connection.
         * Create a new user role:
         ```bash
         CREATE ROLE <user> WITH LOGIN PASSWORD '<password>';